-- For your dishwasher, please ensure that you properly maintaining your appliance by cleaning out the filter which can be found at the bottom of your dishwasher.
+- For your dishwasher, please ensure that you are properly maintaining your appliance by cleaning out the filter which can be found at the bottom of your dishwasher.
 The coarse filter traps larger food particles, which cannot get past the drain pump and can cause potential leaks or damage if not cleaned regularly.
-For more information please review the dishwasher manual provided on your homeowner USB - With dryers, check the exterior vents on a monthly basis as they commonly become plugged with lint which reduces the efficiency of the dryer and can be a fire hazard.
+For more information please review the dishwasher manual provided on your homeowner USB. - With dryers, check the exterior vents at least monthly, as they commonly become plugged with lint which reduces the efficiency of the dryer and can be a fire hazard.
 Maintenance for the vents will be arranged through your property managers/strata. - Please note that it is recommended that the lint trap in the dryer itself should be cleaned after every load of dried laundry.
 Failure to clean this lint trap as recommended may result in condensation build up in the dryer duct and trap moisture in the ceiling or walls of your home.
-Please note that is not warrantable and Onni will not cover any damages.
+Please note that this is not a warrantable issue and Onni will not cover any resulting damages.

-Booster fan lint trap - although each dryer comes equipped with a lint trap inside, we have installed a secondary lint trap which is attached to the booster fan above the dryer.
-We recommend that you clean the primary lint trap (dryer) after each use and clean the secondary lint trap (for the booster fan) at minimal once a week.
+Secondary lint trap - although each dryer comes equipped with a lint trap inside, we have installed a secondary lint trap which is attached to the booster fan above the dryer.
+We recommend that you clean the primary lint trap (dryer) after each use and clean the secondary lint trap (for the booster fan) at minimum twice a week.